 Usborne has just reissued another of their titles, The World of the Unknown: Ghosts which was just as influential in the late ’70s (see- there were other young weirdos just like me!).
 Let’s hope they see fit to reissue Supernatural World too.
 Copies are selling for a fortune on the internet.
 We need a reprint and pronto.
 It would sell just as well as Ghosts.

 Because of the Ripper life had to be changed massively.
 There was an unofficial curfew for women and a feeling of omnipresent dread in the air until his capture.
-When I grew older and started going out as a teenager I’d always accompany female friends home and make sure they were inside and safe until I left.
+When I grew older and started going out as a teenager I’d always accompany female friends home and make sure they were inside and safe before I left.
 I never thought why I did this until much later- it had been because I has grown up in the era of the Ripper.
 It’s strange how life comes full circle.
 I’m now writing this in Chapeltown in my flat.
 This area of Leeds was a major hunting ground for Sutcliffe.
 The murder scenes for at least 4 of his victims are within walking distance of here.

 This PIF scared the shit out of me and reminded me of another childhood source of sleepless nights, a paperback of The Lord of the Rings that was knocking around our house resplendent with becloaked soldiers riding nightmarish horses each with glowing red eyes.